 Exercise is no longer included in the icon, but it's still an important component of a healthy lifestyle.
-Starting at 2 years of age, kids need at least 60 minutes of moderate to physical activity each day.
+Starting when they're 2 years old, kids need at least 60 minutes of moderate to physical activity each day.

 How to Make MyPlate Yours